14. Interfacing compiled code (**)#

 stopifnot(which(x) == which2(x))

-Alternatively, we could use C::realloc to extend an initially small buffer allocated using C::malloc by, say, 50% whenever it is about to overflow.
+Alternatively, we could have used C::realloc to extend an initially small buffer created using C::malloc by, say, 50% whenever it is about to overflow.

 Here is a rather useless function that fetches the first and the last element in a given numeric vector or a list.
 However, if the latter case, we apply the function recursively on all its elements.